Women in the Mexican drug war: Women as participants

-Women have participated in the Mexican war on drugs.
+Women have participated in the Mexican drug war.
 They have served for all belligerents.
 Women have been members of cartels and gangs.
 There have been female assassins and drug money launderers.
 Others have obstructed justice on behalf of the cartels.
 They have transacted with drug trafficking entities and individuals in other ways.
 Women have fought against the cartels and gangs as police, military, lawyers, paralegals, prosecutors, activists, and more.

 Drug Trafficking Organizations (DTOs) will assign women to high-risk assignments, but the required skills to succeed are much lower.
 These women are often not crucial members of the DTO.
 If they are captured and try to make a deal with authorities by informing the organization of a lesser sentence, giving out valuable information would be nearly impossible.
 Women are being incarcerated at a greater rate than men for drug offenses in Latin American countries.

-Women's involvement in the cartel is noticeably less than males, but they do play an important role nonetheless.
-Often, because no one would suspect a woman to commit such a serious crime, it makes them the perfect smuggler.
-Women smugglers can drive up to a checkpoint with a car full of drugs, and more often than not, no one would suspect them of anything.
-Women may find allure in a criminal lifestyle for a sense of freedom.
-Mexico already has a male-dominated culture, but by working in the drug trade, they can be empowered and even liberated.
-If women cannot obtain freedom through legal means, then they may use illegal avenues to achieve the same goal.
+Women's participation in drug trafficking organizations is generally less extensive than that of men, although women have performed a variety of roles within these organizations.
+Some women have been used as drug couriers or smugglers, with studies suggesting that they may attract less suspicion from law enforcement in certain circumstances.
+Research has identified a range of factors associated with women's involvement in organized crime, including economic hardship, family or intimate partner relationships, coercion, and limited socioeconomic opportunities.
+Some studies have also suggested that personal autonomy or the pursuit of greater social or economic independence may influence participation, although motivations vary between individuals.

 Women with higher involvement in DTOs often work with their male partners.
 In the early 1970s, Helen Hernandez worked with her husband, Roberto Hernandez, his brother Juan, and Mercedes Coleman, who owned the home where they operated.
 They managed a well-organized operation based in Tijuana.
 It would take US and Mexican agents working together to bring the drug operation down.
 After a raid conducted by a joint team of US and Mexican agents, they would discover fifteen pounds of cocaine, $25,000 in cash, small arms, and a rocket launcher.
 Two women and six other men were also arrested.
 They worked as drug couriers who would smuggle the drugs across the border into San Diego.
 The drugs were smuggled in by the women couriers who hid the drugs within Mexican Folk art.
-Even after their arrests, the newly formed Drug Enforcement Agency (DEA) discovered they were operating their drug empire behind bars.
+Even after their arrests, the newly formed Drug Enforcement Agency discovered they were operating their drug empire behind bars.